ua-snap/mapventure/README.md

 ## Production configuration changes

 For the production configuration of MapVenture, set two operating system environment variables to provide the production GeoNode and GeoServer URLs.
-The environment variables to set are GEONODE_URL and GEOSERVER_URL.
+The three environment variables to set are GEONODE_URL, GEOSERVER_URL and MV_LEAFLET_IMAGE_PATH.

+`MV_LEAFLET_IMAGE_PATH` should be set to point to the directory where images built into Leaflet live, and on the production server this is likely to just be `/images/`.

 Here is a development example of setting the environment variables:

 ```
 export GEONODE_URL="http://localhost:8000"
 export GEOSERVER_URL="http://localhost:8080/geoserver"
+export MV_LEAFLET_IMAGE_PATH="bower_components/leaflet/dist/images"
 ```

 Once the URLs are set, run either: